charmplusplus/charm/doc/debugger/manual.rst

    > charmdebug -host cluster.inst.edu -user myname -sshtunnel pgm +p4 4 opt1 opt2

-Charmdebug can also be executed without any parameters.
+CharmDebug can also be executed without any parameters.
 The user can then choose the application to launch and its command line parameters from within the ``File`` menu as shown in Figure :numref:`menu`.